 Specifications – A written document that accompanies the working drawings, which sets forth standards for, the materials used in the construction of buildings.
 It also covers all conditions relating to that construction; labor, bidding, purchasing, payment, etc.

 Spring Hinge - A hinge containing one or more springs to move the door into a closed position.
-It may be either singe-or double acting.
+It may be either singleor double acting.

-Strap Hinge - A surface hinge of which both leaves are of considerable length.
+Strap Hinge - A surface mounted hinge of which one or both leaves are of considerable length.

-Surface Mounted Hinge - One having both leaves secured to the surface of the door and frame.
+Surface Mounted Hinge –a hinge with both leaves secured to the surface of the door and frame.
 A surface mounted hinge can be either exposed or concealed.